19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 29 of 2012 wef 01/06/2011]

-(7) The Comptroller shall for each year of assessment for which the income of an approved shipping investment enterprise is exempt from tax under subsection (1) issue to the enterprise a statement (to be included in a notice of any assessment served on the enterprise under section 76) showing the amount of income exempt from tax under subsection (1); and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.
+(7) The Comptroller shall for each year of assessment for which the income of an approved shipping investment enterprise is exempt from tax under subsection (1) issue to the enterprise a statement (to be included in a notice of any assessment served on the enterprise under section 76) showing the amount of income exempt from tax under subsection (1); and Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.

 [34/2008 wef Y/A 2009 & Sub Ys/A]

 [7/2007]

+[Act 19 of 2013 wef 01/01/2014]

-(8) Subject to subsection (9), where any statement issued to an approved shipping investment enterprise under subsection (7) has become final and conclusive, the amount of income shown therein shall not form part of the statutory income of the enterprise for the year of assessment to which the statement relates and shall be exempt from tax.
+(8) Where any statement issued to an approved shipping investment enterprise under subsection (7) has become final and conclusive, the amount of income shown therein shall not form part of the statutory income of the enterprise for the year of assessment to which the statement relates and shall be exempt from tax.

 [7/2007]

-(9) The Comptroller may, before any such statement has become final and conclusive, treat a specified amount of the income of an approved shipping investment enterprise as exempt from tax pending such statement becoming final and conclusive.

-[7/2007]

-(10) As soon as any amount of the income of an approved shipping investment enterprise, being a company, has been exempted from tax under subsection (1), the amount of the income exempted shall be credited to a special account (referred to in this section as the account) to be kept by the enterprise for the purpose of this section.

-[7/2007]

-(11) Where the account of an approved shipping investment enterprise is in credit at the date on which any dividends are paid by the enterprise out of the amount credited to that account, an amount equal to those dividends or to that credit, whichever is the less, shall be debited to the account.

-[7/2007]

-(12) So much of the amount of any dividends debited to the account under subsection (11) as is received by a shareholder of an approved shipping investment enterprise shall, if the Comptroller is satisfied with the entries in the account, be exempt from tax in the hands of the shareholder.

-[7/2007]

-(13) Any dividends debited to the account shall be treated as having been distributed to the shareholders of the approved shipping investment enterprise or any particular class of the shareholders in accordance with the proportion of their shareholdings in the enterprise.

-[7/2007]

-(14) Section 44 shall not apply to any dividends or part thereof which are exempt from tax under this section.

-[7/2007]

-(15) Where an amount of dividends exempt from tax under this section has been received from an approved shipping investment enterprise by a shareholder, then, if that shareholder is a company, any dividends paid by that company to its shareholders, to the extent that the Comptroller is satisfied that those dividends are paid out of that amount, shall be exempt from tax in the hands of those shareholders; and section 44 shall not apply to any such dividend or part thereof.

-[7/2007]

-(16) Notwithstanding subsections (12) and (15), no dividend paid on any share of a preferential nature shall be exempt from tax under this section in the hands of the shareholder.

-[7/2007]
+[Act 19 of 2013 wef 01/01/2014]

+(9) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(10) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(11) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(12) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(13) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(14) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(15) [Deleted by Act 19 of 2013 wef 01/01/2014]

+(16) [Deleted by Act 19 of 2013 wef 01/01/2014]

 (17) An approved shipping investment enterprise shall deliver to the Comptroller a statement of the account made up to any date specified by him whenever called upon to do so by notice in writing.

 [7/2007]

-(18) Notwithstanding anything in this section, where it appears to the Comptroller that —

-(a) any income of an approved shipping investment enterprise which has been exempted from tax under subsection (1); or

-(b) any dividend which has been exempted from tax in the hands of any shareholder,

-ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after the expiration of that year of assessment —

-(i) make such assessment or additional assessment upon the enterprise or any such shareholder as may appear to be necessary in order to make good any loss of tax; or
+(18) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved shipping investment enterprise which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 4 years after the expiration of that year of assessment, make such assessment or additional assessment upon the enterprise as may appear to be necessary in order to make good any loss of tax.

-(ii) direct the enterprise to debit the account with such amount as the circumstances may require.

-[7/2007; 53/2007]
+[Act 19 of 2013 wef 01/01/2014]

-(19) Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment or a direction under subsection (18) were a notice of assessment.
+(19) Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment under subsection (18) were a notice of assessment.

-[7/2007]
+[ Act 19 of 2013 wef 01/01/2014]

 (19A) In this section, a reference to the leasing of a sea-going ship by a shipping investment enterprise approved on or after 1st March 2011 excludes the leasing of a sea-going ship which has been treated as though it had been sold pursuant to regulations made under section 10D(1).